What RV Parks in Mexico Are Really Like: Costs, Amenities, + Tips

 Most RV Parks have some sort of electric hookup.
 However, there is a good chance the electricity is not grounded or has inconsistent voltage.
 It’s also common to find 15-amp outlets only.
 Make sure to bring a 50 amp or 30 amp adapter (we’d recommend having two).

-If you are traveling to a well-known RV tourist area, you will probably have better luck as many of these larger RV parks along the coast, like San Felipe, Puerto Penasco, or Mazatlan cater to American RVers.
-At these parks, you can probably find 30 and 50-amp outlets with more stable electricity along with other common amenities from RV parks in the USA or Canada.
+If you are traveling to a well-known RV tourist area, you will probably have better luck as many of these larger RV parks in Mexico along the coast, like San Felipe, Puerto Penasco, or Mazatlan cater to American RVers.
+At these parks, you can probably find 30 and 50-amp outlets with more stable electricity along with other common amenities from US or Canadian RV parks.

 Drinking tap water in Mexico is dangerous and can give you a bad case of Montezuma’s revenge.
-Or worse make you seriously ill.
 Even the locals don’t drink tap water.
-Tap water is not potable in Mexico, but you have a few options when it comes to drinking water and filling your RV tanks.
+Since tap water is not potable in Mexico, you need to get safe, fresh drinking water by going to agua purificadas, or water purification plants.

-Many RV Parks in Mexico will offer water hookups which you can still use for washing dishes, showers, and flushing toilets but not for drinking.
-We personally used this water in our RV and got fresh drinking water from a 5 gallon garrafon of water and a 2.5 gallon countertop water dispenser.
+Many RV Parks in Mexico will offer non-potable water which you can still use for washing dishes, showers, and flushing toilets.
+However, this is not suitable for drinking.
+We used non-potable water from RV parks to fill up our tanks and got fresh drinking water from a 5-gallon garrafon and 2.5-gallon countertop water dispenser for filtered drinking water.

 Garrafons can be traded out at grocery stores and convenience stores or refilled directly at the water purification plant, Agua Purificadora.